 The BMC also DBS checks staff and volunteers who work unsupervised with young people or adults at risk and offers guidance on good practice when working with such groups or individuals within the relevant policy.
 The BMC runs a range of training workshop to support staff and volunteers and works with the NSPCC / CPSU (Child Protection in Sport Unit) to meet the Standards for safeguarding and protecting children in sport.

-One recent very high-profile case is that of Robert Pugh who was the Head of Centre at the Storey Arms outdoor activity centre in the Brecon Beacons during the 1980s and 1990s.
+One very high-profile case is that of Robert Pugh, the Head of Centre at an outdoor activity centre in the Brecon Beacons during the 1980s and 1990s.
 He was convicted of indecently assaulting three boys.
-The case generated much publicity nationwide, as can be seen in this BBC news item.
+The case generated much publicity nationwide as can be seen in this BBC news item.

-If you have concerns or would like to report something, Nick Colton is the BMC's Lead Safeguarding Officer.
-If you need any advice, guidance or support email firstname.lastname@example.org or call 0161 438 3305.
+If you have concerns or would like to report something, Helen Murphy is the BMC's Safegaurding Manager Safeguarding Officer.
+If you need any advice, guidance or support email email@example.com.

 If you wish to report something that concerns you please contact firstname.lastname@example.org

-A quick guide to Safeguarding within the BMC
+Check out the BMC's quick guide to Safeguarding

 This article has been read